alextimans/traffic4cast-uncertainty/README.md

 ---

-If you found this work useful, please consider citing:
+If you find this work useful, please consider citing:
 ```
 @online{timans2023uqtraffic,
   author       = {Timans, Alexander and Wiedemann, Nina and Kumar, Nishant and Hong, Ye and Raubal, Martin},